gopxl/pixel/README.md

 | --- | --- |
 | ![Raycaster](https://github.com/faiface/pixel-examples/blob/master/community/raycaster/screenshot.png) | ![Gizmo](https://github.com/Lallassu/gizmo/blob/master/preview.png) |

+## Release Schedule
+We aim to release a new version the 1st of every month.

 ## Features

 Here's the list of the main features in Pixel.
 Although Pixel is still under heavy development,